sergiomt/centorion/README.md

 	`192.168.101.110 centorion`
 	to your `/etc/hosts` or `C:\Windows\Sytem32\drivers\etc\hosts`

+14. Optional.
+To save some disk space after install, you can delete the files at /vagrant/vagrant-setup/cache

 ## Troubleshooting

 In case you have made any change to Vagrantfile then validate it with: